bids-standard/bids-website/docs/blog/posts/bids-validator-2.0.md

 The schema validator includes features that were never implemented in the legacy validator:

--   BIDS Derivatives (introduced in BIDS 1.4.0), including opt-in recursive validation of BIDS Derivatives datasets discovered in `derivatives/` subdirectories.
+-   Validation of [BIDS Derivatives] (introduced in BIDS 1.4.0) datasets, including opt-in recursive validation of BIDS Derivatives datasets discovered in `derivatives/` subdirectories.

--   Support for BIDS-MRS (Magnetic Resonance Spectroscopy), introduced in BIDS 1.10.0.
+-   Support for [BIDS-MRS] (Magnetic Resonance Spectroscopy), introduced in BIDS 1.10.0.

 ### Behavior changes

--   The inheritance principle is consistently applied for all files.
+-   The [inheritance principle][] is consistently applied for all files.
+    For example, a top-level `bold.json` was previously singled out to be invalid without a `task` entity.

--   Every JSON field or TSV column defined in BIDS is type-checked against the same source that produces the tables in the specification.
+-   Every JSON field or TSV column defined in BIDS is type-checked against the schema definitions used to produce the tables in the specification.
+    (For example, [`FlipAngle`][flipangle] is verified to be a number, rather than a string with a degree symbol.)
+    Improved conformity reduces the scope for inconsistency for downstream tools to accommodate.

 -   Extra metadata is no longer prohibited in sidecar JSON files, which was inconsistently applied across data types in the legacy validator.